chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/integrations/context-map.md

 | Payment | Subscription | Customer-Supplier | Synchronous API |
 | Shipping | Order | Customer-Supplier | Event-Driven |

-### Anti-Corruption Layers
+### 2.2 Anti-Corruption Layers

-The following bounded contexts implement anti-corruption layers to isolate themselves from external systems or legacy domains:
+The following bounded contexts implement anti-corruption layers to isolate themselves from external systems or legacy domains.
+Each ACL includes translation logic to maintain the integrity of the domain model:

 1. **Catalog ↔ External Supplier Systems**: Translates between supplier product data formats and our domain model
 2. **Payment ↔ Payment Gateway**: Isolates payment domain from payment provider-specific implementations
 3. **Shipping ↔ Fulfillment Partners**: Translates between shipping partners' APIs and our domain model

-## Bounded Context Details
+## 3. Bounded Context Details

+This section provides detailed information about each bounded context, including its purpose, ownership, and integration points with other contexts.

-### Core Domains
+### 3.1 Core Domains

+Core domains represent the most valuable and differentiating aspects of the business.

-#### Catalog Authentication
+#### 3.1.1 Catalog Authentication

 **Business Capability**: Ensures product authenticity and provenance tracking.